 - Audience diversification: Many of the tactics we talked about today involve unique audience segmentation.
 Take advantage of that.

-Out of all the retargeting campaigns examples I’ve give you today, which one are you most excited to try out?
+Out of all the retargeting campaign examples I’ve given you today, which are you most excited to try out?